ARCHER2-HPC/archer2-docs/docs/faq/network-upgrade-2023.md

  - No login access
  - No access to any data on the system
  - Some of the SAFE functionality will be removed during the upgrade such as user account requests

+### Submitting new work, and running work

+- With no login access, it will not be possible to submit new jobs to the queues
+- Jobs will continue to run, and queued work will be started as usual

+We will therefore be encouraging users to submit jobs to the queues in the period prior to the work, so that ARCHER2 can continue to run jobs during the outage.